 To view video of the forums, please click here: http://www.southwestschools.org/apps/video/

-The forums are part of an Educational Facility Master Planning Process that will be overseen by SHP Leading Design, the district’s newly hired architecture firm.
+The forums were part of an Educational Facility Master Planning Process that is being overseen by SHP Leading Design, the district’s newly hired architecture firm.

 “We know that a large portion of the community wants us to re-think our approach to facility planning,” said new Superintendent John C. Hamstra.
 “This is an opportunity for a fresh start.”

-The community will get a chance to hear district leaders and SHP make presentations about the history of Southwest, the status of facilities, opportunities for state facilities funding and the master planning process.
-Additionally, the community will be able to provide its perspectives on a range of issues and positions.
+The community had a chance to hear district leaders and SHP make presentations about the history of Southwest, the status of facilities, opportunities for state facilities funding and the master planning process.
+Additionally, the community was able to provide its perspectives on a range of issues and positions.

-Afterward, attendees will be offered a tour of Harrison Junior School.
+Afterward, attendees were offered a tour of Harrison Junior School.